navneetkishorbharti-iim/document-classification-portal/README.md

 # 📄 Document Classification Portal

-A working prototype that ingests a PDF (scanned or digital) and outputs the predicted document type.
+A working prototype that ingests a PDF (scanned or digital) and outputs the predicted document type built by Navneet Kishor Bharti.

 ---